ChefPlex/security-program-playbooks/compliance-framework-reference.md

 **What it requires at a high level:**

-The HIPAA Security Rule requires covered entities and business associates to implement:
-- Administrative safeguards: policies, procedures, workforce training, risk analysis
-- Physical safeguards: facility access controls, workstation security
-- Technical safeguards: access controls, audit controls, integrity controls, transmission security
+The HIPAA Security Rule requires administrative safeguards (policies, procedures, workforce training, risk analysis), physical safeguards (facility access controls, workstation security), and technical safeguards (access controls, audit controls, integrity controls, transmission security).

 **Key technical requirements:**
 - Encryption of ePHI in transit is required (addressable, but effectively required in practice)